alexjg/thrustwork/IMPLEMENTATION_PLAN.md

 delete+create.

 **Work**:
+- In `process_sync_directory`, when we detect both a local deletion and a local-only file, check for content similarity
 - Implement string similarity (Sørensen–Dice coefficient)
-- Identify deleted files with known remote content
-- Identify new files not in snapshot
-- Match by similarity above threshold
+- If similarity exceeds threshold, treat as rename:
-- Update directory entries and file name instead of delete+create
+  - Update directory entry name instead of delete+create
+  - Update file document's `name` field
+  - Preserve document URL in snapshot

 **Verification**: Sync a file, rename it locally, sync.
 Verify the document URL is preserved (same document, new name).

 ---

-### Phase 14: Two-Phase Sync
+### ~~Phase 14: Two-Phase Sync~~ (Merged into Phase 10)

-**Goal**: Implement the full two-phase sync algorithm for correctness.

-**Deliverable**: Sync handles concurrent changes correctly.

-**Work**:
-- Phase 1: Push all local changes
-- Wait for network sync completion
-- Add post-sync delay for peer propagation
-- Re-run change detection
-- Phase 2: Pull remote changes
-- Handle BOTH_CHANGED by merging (text) or preferring remote (binary)

-**Verification**: Concurrent edits on two clients.
-Both sync.
-Verify both end up with merged result.
+**Status**: Complete - the parallel task architecture implicitly implements two-phase sync:
+1. Each task waits for remote changes (`we_have_their_changes`) before comparing
+2. Local changes are pushed and we wait for confirmation (`they_have_our_changes`)
+3. Conflicts are resolved via CRDT merge (already implemented in Phase 8)

+The architecture ensures we always have the latest remote state before making decisions, and concurrent edits merge correctly.

 ---